Certifying zeros of polynomial systems using interval arithmetic: Implementation details

-In spite of these difficulties, we found the following heuristic to determine $I$ work very well.
-If we assume $\tilde{x}$ to be in the region of quadratic convergence of Newton's method, it follows from the Newton-Kantorovich theorem that $||\mathrm JF(\tilde{x})^{-1}F(\tilde{x})||_\infty$ is a good estimate of the distance between~$\tilde{x}$ and the convergence limit $x^*$.
-Therefore we set $Y \approx \mathrm JF(\tilde{x})^{-1}$ (computed in floating point arithmetic) and use $I = (\tilde{x}_j \pm |(Y \cdot \square F(x))_j|u^{- \frac14})_{j=1,\ldots,n}$ where the factor $u^{- \frac14}$ accounts for the overestimation by machine interval arithmetic.
-If $I$ doesn't satisfy the conditions in Theorem~\ref{thm:krawczyk} the procedure is repeated with a smaller unit roundoff $u$.
+Finally, if $I$ doesn't satisfy the conditions in Theorem~\ref{thm:krawczyk} the procedure is repeated with a smaller unit roundoff $u$.
 This repeats until either a minimal unit roundoff is reached or the certification is successful.